mvolkmann/blog/src/webassembly.md

 | `shl`      |  0  |  2  |  0  | shift left                     |
 | `shr_{sx}` |  0  |  2  |  0  | shift right                    |

+All of these instructions require a type prefix.
-The file `demo.wat` below demonstrates using each of these instructions.
+For example, `i32.clz` is used in the file `demo.wat` below which demonstrates using some of these instructions.

 ```wasm
 (module